vicsufer/PiNetting/README.md

 ```
 ### Run
 It is very important to run PiNetting using npm instead of just node since it will load the environmental variables.
-Also it should run with permissions.
-(Do not use sudo, the password will be prompted a few seconds after the start.)
+Also it should run with permissions. (**Do not use sudo**, the password will be prompted a few seconds after the start.)
 ```sh
 $ npm start
 ```